bytedance/vArmor/docs/usage_instructions.md

   |     |False|The profile has not yet been processed and loaded by all agents.

 ### VarmorClusterPolicy
 * Cluster-scoped resource.
-The VarmorClusterPolicy objects have higher priority than VarmorPolicy objects.
-It means prioritizing the use of VarmorClusterPolicy to protect matched workloads.
-* Use vArmor to protect workloads by creating, updating, or deleting VarmorClusterPolicy objects.
 * The VarmorClusterPolicy interface details can be found in [Interface Instructions](interface_instructions.md)
 * The definition of VarmorClusterPolicy can be found in [VarmorClusterPolicy CRD](../config/crds/crd.varmor.org_varmorclusterpolicies.yaml)
 * VarmorClusterPolicy/Status same as VarmorPolicy/Status

 ### ArmorProfile
-* Namespace-scoped resource, consistent with the namespace of the protected object.
+* Namespace-scoped resource, consistent with the namespace of the protected object or the namespace of the vArmor components.
 * As an internal interface, used by vArmor only.
 * The definition of VarmorPolicy can be found in [ArmorProfile CRD](../config/crds/crd.varmor.org_armorprofiles.yaml).
 * Explanation of ArmorProfile/Status: